Pocket Option Copy Trading Guide: How to Copy Traders Safely and Profitably

 6. Trust But Verify

 Even after picking a trader, watch their performance every day, especially at the start.
 Don’t be afraid to stop copying if you notice strange behavior.
+It’s better if a master trader mentions what indicators or strategies he applies.

 Risks of Copy Trading That No One Warns You About